staugaard/ember-resource/README.md

-This project has been forked.
-The canonical repository is now located at: [https://github.com/zendesk/ember-resource][1].
+# This project has moved.
+The lovely people of Zendesk are now maintaining it at: [https://github.com/zendesk/ember-resource][1].

 # Ember-Resource [![Build Status](https://secure.travis-ci.org/staugaard/ember-resource.png)](http://travis-ci.org/staugaard/ember-resource)